Bill-A/agilefoo-test/README.md

-== Change Log

-Fixed issue discovered by Exploratory Testing workshop where registering with a new email and an existing userid would cause error: ConstraintException: column username is not unique: INSERT INTO "users"

 == Getting Started

 agileFoo has several goals: It is a place to save and share links, much like bit.ly (bitmarks) or reddit, but agile related.
 And it is a place to discuss and learn the 'values', 'principles' and 'practices' of agile software development.